Better lecture notes in 10 easy steps

 Don’t write down every single word

-If you try and write down every word that’s said, you’ll miss the important information.
-Only write down what’s relevant with what’s on the screen.
+If you try and write down every word that’s said, you’ll miss important information.
+Only write down what’s relevant and useful.

-Use a Dictaphone
+Use a dictaphone

-You can re-live the fun and listen to your lecturers dulcet tones later on and make more notes instead of trying to fit everything in an hour.
+You can re-live the fun and listen to your lecturers dulcet tones later on and make more notes instead of trying to fit everything in in an hour.

 Don’t lose concentration

 If you do, it’ll mean more time catching up later on or being frustrated because you don’t understand it.
 By keeping yourself focused in lectures, you’ll feel better knowing you don’t have to catch up later on.

 A strong coffee might work for some where as a simple apple or bottle of fruit juice work better for others.
 Get to know your concentration techniques like a deadly lecture note taking ninja!

-Underline and Capitalise
+Underline and capitalise